Sensitivity analysis of Burgers' equation with shocks: Abstract

 \section{Abstract}

-Generalized polynomial chaos (gPC) has been extensively used in uncertainty quantification problems to handle random variables.
-For gPC to be valid, one requires high regularity on the random space that hyperbolic type problems usually cannot provide, and thus it is believed to behave poorly in those systems.
-We provide a counter-argument in this paper, and show that despite the solution profile itself develops singularities in the random space, which prevents the use of gPC, the physical quantities such as shock emergence time, shock location, and shock width are all smooth functions of random variables in the initial data: with proper shifting, the solution's polynomial interpolation approximates with high accuracy.
-The studies were inspired by the stability results from hyperbolic systems.
-We use the Burgers' equation as an example for thorough analysis, and the analysis could be extended to general conservation laws with convex fluxes.
+Generalized polynomial chaos (gPC) method has been extensively used in uncertainty quantification problems where equations contain random variables. {For gPC to achieve high accuracy, }PDE solutions need to have high regularity in the random space, but this is what hyperbolic type problems cannot provide.
+We provide a counter-argument in this paper, and show that even though the solution profile develops singularities in the random space, which {destroys the spectral accuracy} of gPC, the physical quantities (such as the shock emergence time, the shock location, and the shock strength) are all smooth functions of the uncertainties coming from both initial data and the wave speed: with proper shifting, the solution's polynomial interpolation approximates the real solution accurately, and the error decays as the order of the polynomial increases. {Therefore this work provides a new perspective to ``quantify uncertainties" and significantly improves the accuracy of the gPC method with a slight reformulation.} We use the Burgers' equation as an example for thorough analysis, and the analysis could be extended to general conservation laws with convex fluxes.